NWQMC/pywqp/README.md

 <br/>
 ### Using <tt>pywqp-client.py</tt> in your Python program
 The core resource of `pywqp_client` is the class `RESTClient`.
-The pattern of usage is fairly simple:
+Instantiation is fairly simple:
 <pre>
 <tt>import pywpq_client
 client_instance = pywqp_client.RESTClient()</tt>